Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - The Application Manifest SHOULD define the output path relative to the working directory used by the Application (`/etc/holoscan/app.json#output.path`).

-  - The output path SHOULD be a relative file-system path to a directory or folder.
+  - The output path SHOULD be relative to the working directory or an absolute file-system path to a directory.

     - When the value is a relative file-system path (the first character is not `/`), it is relative to the application's working directory.